irisnet-ai/python-api-client/docs/LiveDocumentCheckResponseData.md

 # LiveDocumentCheckResponseData

-Response object containing neccessary information to start the enduser live document check on the client side.
+Response object containing necessary information to start the enduser live document check on the client side.

 ## Properties